sfsu-joseo/CSC645/Projects/P2P Decentralized Network/README.md

 ### Metainfo

-1. Create a .torrent file containing all the metainfo related to the file you are willing to share in the network.
+Create a .torrent file containing all the metainfo related to the file you are willing to share in the network.

-2. The file should contain the following information encripted in bencode.

 * A torrent file contains a list of files and integrity metadata about all the pieces, and optionally contains a list of trackers.

 * A torrent file is a bencoded dictionary with the following keys (the keys in any bencoded dictionary are lexicographically ordered):